 The Coastal Road south through Fort Bragg and Mendocino, CA

-The first large town you'll reach...which happens to be the first town of any size since you left Eureka...will be Fort Bragg, CA. This isn't a major sight-seeing town...but it IS a chance to stock up on your provisions!
-Not only is this the FIRST major town you've entered since Eureka, California...but it's also the LAST big town you'll go through on the coastal route until you reach San Francisco.
+From Leggett to Fort Bragg, CA is 43 miles, which will take you about 1 hour and 15 minutes to drive---and that's if you don't pull over to gaze at any views.
+Fort Bragg itself is not extremely scenic, but it's very serviceable.
+This isn't a major sight-seeing town...but it IS a chance to stock up on your provisions!
+Not only is this the FIRST major town you've entered since Eureka, California...but it's also the LAST big town you'll go through on the coast-hugging route until you reach San Francisco.
 Therefore, tourists use Fort Bragg as a rest & supply base...and as a center for day-tripping to beaches and spectacular coastline views throughout the surrounding areas.

 Ft.
 Bragg, California has shopping centers with full-service stores, plus a number of fast food restaurants.
-(If you're like me, you've been just waiting to grab some fast food again!
-California redwood country is pretty "fastfood-less.")
 Of course, Fort Bragg has motels and plenty of sit-down restaurants, as well.

 Heading south from Ft.
 Bragg down the coastal road, you'll pass miles and miles of rocky shorelines and steep bluffs.
 You'll make your way to the small town of Mendocino, California.

 Mendocino hosts an artists colony and a selection of quaint bed and breakfast inns.
 Though it's a small town, Mendocino's stupendous natural beauty makes it a favorite destination for couples looking for an out-of-the-way romantic getaway.

 Of course, you can find family-oriented activities in Mendocino, as well.
 If you'd like to see a list of the area's attractions, here's the